Lepton-flavour-violating tau decays from triality: Neutrino masses

 As was mentioned in the introduction, lepton triality is motivated by discrete flavour symmetries, which break the flavour group to a $Z_3$ subgroup in the charged lepton sector and to a $Z_2$ subgroup in the neutrino sector.
 The misalignment between the two sectors explains the leptonic mixing matrix with the prime example for this construction being the $A_4$ flavour group.
 Assuming that the additional BSM physics related to the flavour symmetry is sufficiently decoupled, the $A_4$ flavour symmetry models for neutrino masses mentioned in the introduction (Refs.~\cite{Altarelli:2005yx,He:2006dk,Ma:2010gs,deAdelhartToorop:2010jxh,deAdelhartToorop:2010nki,Cao:2011df,Holthausen:2012wz,Pascoli:2016wlt,Muramatsu:2016bda}) also yield the phenomenology of charged leptons discussed in this paper.

 Aside from triality, the electroweak triplet scalar is that of the type-II seesaw mechanism.
 A nonzero VEV for $\Delta_T^0$ would therefore contribute some direct Majorana mass terms for the light neutrinos.
-The VEV is naturally suppressed because the cubic Higgs coupling softly breaks lepton triality.
+The VEV is naturally suppressed because the cubic Higgs coupling $H^T i\sigma_2 \mathbf{\Delta}_T^\dagger H$ softly breaks lepton triality.
+Similarly, the electroweak singlet scalar features in the Zee-Babu model~\cite{Zee:1985id,Babu:1988ki}.
+See \cite{Nebot:2007bc,Herrero-Garcia:2014hfa,Schmidt:2014zoa} for recent phenomenological studies.

+As it becomes evident from the discussion of the seesaw mechanisms, lepton triality has to be broken to achieve the observed leptonic mixing pattern~\cite{Esteban:2020cvm,nufit}.
+This can also be seen more generally by considering the Weinberg operator~\cite{Weinberg:1979sa},

+where the SU(2) indices are contracted within each pair of parentheses.
+Lepton triality constrains the Wilson coefficient to take the form\footnote{Note that different neutrino flavours can be singled out using a shift of all triality charges.
+The maximal 2-3 lepton mixing motivates to shift all triality charges by 2 which results in a Majorana neutrino $\nu_1$ and a Dirac pair $\nu_{2,3}$.}

+Like for the case of the seesaw mechanism, lepton triality has to be broken to explain the observed lepton mixing matrix which may be achieved by introducing a SM singlet complex scalar $S$ with $T=1$ and an effective dimension-6 operators $S^{(*)} (L_i H)^T C (L_jH)$.
+A similar argument can be made for Dirac neutrinos, because the Yukawa interaction $\bar L_i \nu_{Rj} \tilde H$ and thus the neutrino Dirac mass term contain at most 3 non-zero entries for the lepton triality charges defined in Eq.~\eqref{eq:triality} irrespective of the lepton triality charges of the RH neutrinos.